 Mr. Talley, Mark E. Speese, a member of our board of directors, Apollo Investment Fund IV, L.P. and Apollo Overseas Partners IV, L.P. are parties to a stockholders agreement relating to the voting of our securities held by them at meetings of our stockholders.
-Following this offering, approximately 35.1% of our voting stock on a fully diluted basis, assuming the conversion of our Series A preferred stock and all outstanding options, will be controlled by Messrs.
+Following this offering, approximately 37.1% of our voting stock on a fully diluted basis, assuming the conversion of our Series A preferred stock and all outstanding options, will be controlled by Messrs.
 Talley, Speese and Apollo.
-As a result, they will continue to have the ability to exercise practical control over the outcome of actions requiring the approval of our stockholders, including potential acquisitions, elections of our board of directors and sales or changes in control.